caulagi/blog/_posts/secret-sauce.md

   from support or a card got declined, etc. Logging is useful for answering questions about one request/transaction/user/payment etc, in my book.

-In other words, for a 'primitive' observability story, I only need error-reporting to support a distributed sytem!
+In other words, for a primitive observability story, I only need error-reporting to support a distributed sytem!

+Happy to hear thoughts/comments/criticism on [twitter](https://twitter.com/caulagi).